gbrigens/SwiftUISignin/README.md

 ## What Done
-- Designed fisrt 3 screens, I am still learning SwiftUI and I will be ittarating this design as time goesby feel free to make a pull request :).
+- All Screens have converted to SwiftUI.

 ## Todo
+- Fix keyboard hiding textfields on design 4 and 6.
+- Use custom fonts.
-- Fix cosmetic issues on the designs.
+- Support for dark mode on some of the designs.
 - Add animation.

 ## Requirement
 - Xcode Version 11
 - macOS Catalina if you would like to preview your designs in real time.

 ## Installation
 1. Open Xcode 11